-Are you planning a trip to relax in the field or to chill on a beach?
+Are you planning a trip to relax in the countryside or chill on a beach?
 Go with a turbo-propeller aircraft!
-Agile, fast and comfortable, these airplanes took care of the market that requires landing on earth or gravel tracks.
-Jets, most times, cannot operate in those conditions due to the need of a larger track and/or paved ground, making the turbo-propeller the ideal model for those sceneries.
+Agile, fast, and comfortable, these airplanes cover missions that require landing on dirt or gravel runways.
+Jets are often unable to operate in those conditions due to the need for a larger and/or paved runway, making turboprops the ideal model for this scenario.

-Here are some characteristics and curiosities on two aircrafts that are among the highest ranked in the section: the twin-engine American BEECHCRAFT KING AIR B250 and the Swiss monomotor PILATUS PC-12.
+Here are some features and curiosities about two aircraft that are among the most prestigious in the sector: the American twin-engine Beechcraft King Air B250 and the Swiss single-engine Pilatus PC-12.

-- The PC-12 possesses a smaller operational cost compared to B250, because the absence of one motor and for having reduced weight, however it maintains a competitive performance to him
+- The PC-12 has a lower operating cost compared to the B250, due to the absence of an engine and having reduced weigh, while maintaining a competitive performance to the later.

-- Both operate well in tracks that aren’t paved, spite the PC-12 having a special landing gear for such mission type, that reduces the transmission of the impact of the wheels to the cabin and consequently the vibration
+- Both operate well on unpaved runways, albeit the PC-12 has special landing gear for such a mission type that reduces the impact of the wheels to the cabin and consequently the vibration felt by passengers.

-- Both turbo-propeller possess the very well spoken motors Pratt & Whitney PT6A, guaranteeing fast time of scale and cruise speed of 280 knots (around 500 km/h)
+- Both turbo-propeller utilize the well regarded Pratt & Whitney PT6A motor, guaranteeing rapid ascent and a cruising speed of 280 knots (around 500 km/h).

-- Both aircrafts can be piloted in a SINGLE-PILOT regime, where it is only obligatory one pilot presence to accomplish the operation.
-In Brazil, under rules of air taxi, the aircrafts B250 and PC-12 need two pilots
+- Both aircraft can be piloted in a SINGLE-PILOT regime, where only one pilot is necessary to operate the plane.
+However in Brazil, under the country’s air taxi rules, both aircraft require two pilots.

-- Pilatus is equipped with a larger cabin, perfect for customers of high posture, guaranteeing more comfort and peacefulness during the itinerary
+- The Pilatus is equipped with a larger cabin, perfect for tall customers while guaranteeing more comfort during the journey.

-Accommodating up to 10 passengers in configuration Commuter, up to 8 in configuration Executive and up to 4 executive seats + load (motorcycle, supplies, pallet) in configuration Kombi, Pilatus PC-12 it is the airplane that comes to mind when we talk about SUV of the skies.
+Accommodating up to 10 passengers in the commuter configuration, up to 8 in the executive configuration, and up to 4 in the kombi configuration of executive seats + load (motorcycle, supplies, pallet), Pilatus PC-12 it is the airplane that comes to mind when one conceives of an SUV of the skies.

-Proving that high performance is not exclusive to the jets, that turbo-propeller flies with maximum roof of 30 thousand feet, until a maximum distance of 1600 nautical miles, with a cruise speed up to 285 kt (around 500km/h), thanks to the motor Pratt & Whitney PT6A of 1200shp.
+Proving that high performance is not exclusive to jets, this turboprop flies with maximum altitude of 30,000 feet, up to a maximum distance of 1,600 nautical miles, and with a cruising speed up to 285 kt (around 500km/h), thanks to the Pratt & Whitney PT6A engine of 1200shp.

-The motor is located in the front of the airplane, with configuration of 4 or 5 shovels in the helix, being metallic or composite material.
-In the cockpit, we find an extremely modern suite with completes aviônicos HONEYWELL PRIMUS APEX of last generation, with 4 screens of 10″ each, controlled by a located keypad below the inferior screen, being two main in front of the pilots (PFD), one in the superior center of the panel (to show the navigation) and one in the inferior center (showing the status of the systems and warnings for the crew).
+The engine is located on the front (nose) of the plane, with a configuration of 4 or 5 blades on the propeller, which can be made of composite or metal material.
+In the cockpit, we find an extremely modern and complete suite of last generation HONEYWELL PRIMUS APEX avionics, with 4 screens of 12” each, controlled by a keypad located below the bottom screen, two main ones in front of the pilots (PFD), one in upper center of the panel, to show navigation and one in the lower center, showing the status of systems and warnings for the crew.

-The aircraft possesses a resistant fuselage with generous windows, private bathroom, flat-ground (without steps between seats and corridor), reduced cabin noise (extremely convenient in longer flights) and a landing gear style trailing-link to soften the unprepared tracks in fields or beaches.
-In short, this airplane will make you feel in a jet since the moment you see the exterior until the end of your trip.
+The aircraft possesses a sturdy fuselage with generous windows, a private bathroom, a smooth profile floor (without steps between seat and aisle), reduced cabin noise (extremely convenient on longer flights) and a trailing-link landing gear to soften landings on unpaved runways in the countryside or at the beach.
+In short, this plane will make you feel like you are in a jet from the moment you see its exterior until the end of your trip.

 King Air B250

-This model cabin is wide and very well distributed, with access to the luggage rack during the flight and a lot of natural light, originating from the classic round windows that improve the external look and provide an excellent vision of the landscape along the trip.
-Those details, aligned to the aerodynamic improvements, technology of noise reduction and vibration of the cabin, make the passengers and crew enjoy a calm trip for the whole course.
+The cabin is wide and very well distributed, with access to the luggage compartment during the flight and lots of natural light, coming from the classic round windows that improve the external look and provide an excellent view of the landscape throughout the trip.
+These details, in line with aerodynamic improvements, noise reduction technology, and cabin vibration, provide passengers and crew with an enjoyable smooth ride throughout the journey.

-Being manufactured in the 70’s decade, the King Air line was very well accepted in the market for its speed and elevated roof, when compared to light jets that sometimes can have a way inferior comfort.
+Manufactured since the 1970s, the King Air line was very well regarded in the market for its high speed and high ceiling, especially compared to light jets, that often feature inferior levels of comfort.

-Speaking about the transport capacity, in the total configuration of seats, the aircraft can accommodate up to 7 passengers, being the seat of the lavatory ratified for takeoff and landings in some cases.
+Regarding transport capacity, the aircraft, in the total seating configuration, can accommodate up to 7 passengers, with the lavatory seat being approved for takeoff and landings in some cases.

-B250 possesses a maximum reach of around 1580 nautical miles, with a speed of up to 290kt (around 530km / h), in a cruise altitude of 35.000ft.
-Those characteristics when combined, resemble a lot the performance of light jets, which don’t possess the same comfort of a great turbo-propeller and can cost a lot of times a fraction of their prices.
-Besides, in the case of breakdown or defect of one of the motors, the aircraft is equipped to return to the closest aerodrome, operating with just one of the motors.
+The B250 has a maximum range of approx. 1580 nautical miles, with a speed of up to 290kt (approx. 530km / h), at a cruising altitude of 35,000ft.
+These characteristics, when combined, are very similar to the performance of light jets, which do not have the same comfort as a large turboprop despite a much higher operating cost.
+In addition, in the event of a failure or defect in one of the engines, the aircraft is equipped to return to the nearest aerodrome, operating with only one of the engines.

-The cockpit of this aircraft is equipped with avionics suite COLLINS PROLINE FUSION, with 3 great sensitive screens to the touch, being 2x PFDs and 1x central MFD, in the most modern versions.
-KING AIR B250 is in the top of the list of technologically advanced aircrafts for any mission type, reducing the load of the pilots’ work considerably and maintaining the crew’s focus in the flight and safety of the operation, since the system only shows the necessary and in organized ways in the main screens.
+The cockpit of this aircraft is equipped with a COLLINS PROLINE FUSION avionics suite, with 3 large touch screens (2x PFDs and 1x central MFD) in the most modern versions.
+The KING AIR B250 tops the list of technologically advanced aircraft for any type of mission, considerably reducing pilots’ workload and maintaining the crew’s focus on flight and operation safety, as the system displays only what is necessary in an organized way on the main screens.

-As a whole, we can say that both aircrafts possess different characteristics of the same world and are considered excellent models for missions of up to 4 hours, being able to extend depending on the customer’s need and respecting the operational limits.
+As a whole, we can say that both aircraft have different characteristics from the same world — excellent models for missions of up to 4 hours, which can be extended depending on the customer’s needs within operational limits.

 About the Author

-Alison Basso is pilot and the crew member of A32F.
-In the pilot profession since 2015.
+Alison Basso, a pilot since 2015, is a pilot and the crew member of A32F.